Jennifer loves writing short stories and hopes to beat Ray Bradbury's count. She's only got 580 left to go.

 - Technical Writer

-All of the jobs above, require more than just a piece of paper stating you passed 120 units.
-Most of those careers require samples, additional training, or specializing.
-Just walking out the door as an "English Major" is going to make it difficult to find profitable employment after graduation.
+All of the jobs above require more than just a piece of paper stating you passed 120 units.
+Most of those careers require samples, additional training, or specialization.
+Just walking out the door as an "English major" is going to make it difficult to find profitable employment after graduation.

 You Need a Game Plan!

-Before you check the English Major box and hand it into the registrar, it is important to have a game plan.
+Before you check the English major box and hand it to the registrar, it is important to have a game plan.